alphabetworkers/alphabetworkersunion.org/frontend/content/principles/articles.en.md

 ### Executive Council

 In order to ensure that AWU is able to operate smoothly and respond quickly to issues that come up, we have an Executive Council.
 The Executive Council will have regular meetings and authority to make certain decisions about the function of Work Committees, Workplace Units, and Chapters.
-The Executive Council will have at least 7 members, which will include the following Chairs:
+The Executive Council will have at least 5 members, which will include the following Chairs:

 - Executive Chair
-- Vice Executive Chair
 - Financial Chair
 - Recording Chair
+- Organizing Chair
+- Communications Chair

 ### Steering Committee